 Check the roof

-You should check your roof regularly as part of general home maintenance.
-But it’s particularly important to check for and fix any missing, loose or damaged tiles before a storm.
+You should check your roof regularly as part of your general home maintenance.

-If you don’t feel comfortable fixing any damage yourself, get a professional in.
+If you don’t feel comfortable fixing it yourself, get a professional in.

-It’s important to remember that damage to your roof that’s caused by general wear and tear won’t be covered on your home insurance policy.
+It’s important to remember your home insurance policy won’t cover damage to your roof that’s caused by general wear and tear.

 Secure outdoor furniture

-If possible, it’s safest to store them in your shed or an outbuilding.
-Don’t forget other loose items, like rubbish bins.
+It’s safest to store them in your shed or an outbuilding if you can.
+Don’t forget other loose items, like rubbish bins, ornaments, plant pots and trampolines.

 Read our guide on how to prepare your garden for a storm.